 - Relationship data: We may collect or obtain your Personal Data in the ordinary course of our relationship with you (e.g., we provide a service to you, or to your employer).

-- Expert Member data: We may collect or obtain your Personal Data if you apply to become an Expert Member.
+- Sage data: We may collect or obtain your Personal Data if you apply to become a Sage.

 - Data you make public: We may collect or obtain your Personal Data that you manifestly choose to make public, including via social media (e.g., we may collect information from your social media or business networking profile(s)).